Sign Up Free

 What an Oracle Actually Does (Step by Step)

 The definition is useful, but the mechanism is what matters.
-Let's walk through a concrete example: how a DeFi lending protocol like Aave knows the current price of ETH so it can decide whether to liquidate a borrower's collateral.
+Here is a concrete example: how a DeFi lending protocol like Aave knows the current price of ETH so it can decide whether to liquidate a borrower's collateral.

 HOW A DEFI LENDING PROTOCOL GETS THE PRICE OF ETH